This is not a NHPA Sanctioned Tournament. The Following Rules Apply to All Players.

 Players will toss Two-In-A-Row.
 The first player will deliver both shoes (underhanded) and then the second player shall deliver both his shoes (underhanded.)
 A contestant may deliver the shoes from either the left or right pitching area, but in any one inning, both shoes must be delivered from the same side of the stake.

--During the entire address and prior to the release of the shoe, the Player Must Not start or step completely outside the pitching platform with either foot.
+– Prior to the release of the shoe, a Player Must Not step completely outside the pitching platform with either foot.

 -No contestant shall walk to the opposite stake (except to remove a foul shoe).